There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 How long do you need for the Moqui Caverns?

 Not very long.
 They’re right on the side of the road, so I would say maybe 30-45 minutes at most?
 There is the short walk up to them but they really are a quick stop.
+They’re a fun thing to see if you are visiting from Page and exploring Kanab a bit.

 Are the Moqui Caverns in Kanab worth seeing?